Stable C ABI#

 pip install --reinstall --upgrade apache-tvm-ffi

-This guide introduces TVM-FFI’s stable C ABI: a single, minimal and stable ABI that represents any cross-language calls, with DSL and ML compiler codegen in mind.
+This guide introduces TVM-FFI’s stable C ABI: a single, minimal ABI that represents cross-language calls and is designed for DSL and ML compiler codegen.

 Key Idea: A Single C ABI for all Functions